bosp

 Gato Clemente (1962-2007) was a pen name for Gary Aposhian.

-Leonard Cohen was born in Montreal, Quebec, Canada in 1934.
-He is a poet, singer and songwriter of wide international fame.
+Leonard Cohen (1934-2016) was born in Montreal, Quebec, Canada in 1934.
+He was a poet, singer and songwriter of wide international fame.
 I printed his first broadside, You Do Not Have to Love Me for Sore Dove Press in 2008.
 It was limited to an edition of 100 regular copies and only 26 copies signed by Mr. Cohen.

 Glenn W. Cooper's poems have been widely published in the small press and beyond.
 His latest books include Outrun Your Fate from Lummox Press, and Planet Ali from Blind Dog Press and distributed at www.kaminipress.com .
 He works as an inventory manager in an independent bookstore.